AkhilaErrabelly/WeatherApplication/README.md

     This will install the node modules.

-2. Navigate to your weatherapp folder in CMD
+2. Navigate to your WeatherApplication folder in CMD

 3. Start application by typing npm start